someonegg/golog/README.md

 Installation
 ------------

-Install Bdmsg using the "go get" command:
+Install golog using the "go get" command:

     go get github.com/someonegg/golog

-The Go distribution is Bdmsg's only dependency.
+The Go distribution is golog's only dependency.